Our long-awaited day to visit the Rosa Botanica -Carla Fineschi Gardens in, Italy, an hour south of Florence, arrived. (Visited May 29th, 2019).

 On greeting the lovely Italian guardian of roses, she exclaimed “Mamma Mia, Mamma Mia” repeatedly, and we both laughed.
-It was one of those moments where our laughter crossed any barriers we may have had despite language differences.
-She knew that we must be very keen on roses to venture out in what was by now heavy rain and I knew that this had been the case for at least three to four weeks and showed no signs of finishing.
+It was one of those moments where our laughter crossed any language barriers we may have had.
+She knew that we must be very keen on roses to venture out in what was by now heavy rain, and I knew that this had been the case for at least three to four weeks and showed no signs of finishing.

 Although the masses of blooms were in part water damaged, it was wonderful to be in the famous garden.
 We loved the range of colours in the blooms as they were astonishing in their vividness and bright, rich colour.
-In contrast, the next turn would change to great walls of soft pale pinks, crisp whites and soft peach colours.
+In contrast, the next turn of the path would change to great walls of soft pale pinks, crisp whites and soft peach colours.
 But what really caught my eye in the grey of the day were the deep oranges, reds and especially the yellow roses that stood out and glowed on our dull day.

 Of special interest to me were the single flat trellis frames for the climbers along the avenue of beds made of thick bamboo as in this picture I took below.
 I often think of climbing roses growing in an English style against a house, wall or archway.
 Here the trellises were free-standing creating walls along the wide paths which I imagine give the roses plenty of space and air circulation.

 Fortunately, you can pick up a plan at the entrance and walk easily to your chosen interest.
 There are roses galore from every rose breeder across the world and all the names I’ve grown to love such as Kordes, Harkness, McGredy, Meilland, Beales, Austin, Weekes, Dickson and more.

 There are also ancient, rare roses, a massive collection of climbers and the largest Standard roses I have ever seen.

-Content and Photos Di baker All Rights Reserved 2019
+Content and Photos Di Baker All Rights Reserved 2019